Lotus-baumgarner/Will-They-Seek-Treatment/README.md

 My __Next Steps__ include:
 * Rerunning my models and focusing on Feature Importance to try to improve my overall scores,
 * Adding in an interactive Visualization that shows feature correlation,
-* Deploying the model with appropiate warnings and resources available
+* Deploying the model with appropriate warnings and resources available

  ## Repository Structure